moment/momentjs.com/source/core_docs/parsing/is-valid.md

 **Note:** Moment's concept of validity became more strict and consistent between 2.2 and 2.3.

-Additionally, you can use `moment#invalidAt` to determine which date unit overflowed:
+Additionally, you can use `moment#invalidAt` to determine which date unit overflowed.

 ```javascript
 var m = moment("2011-10-10T10:20:90");